 Bio: Brotherly Love appeared on 'Aimen High' (RTE TV) on 12 April 1975 and I'm afraid that's all I know about them.
 The still in the RTE archive shows a singer, guitaist, bassist and keyboards player - presumably the drummer was out of shot.

-Bio: With singer Eric Murray (ex Blue).
-This band was sponsored by Jacob's to promote their Club Milk bar!
+Bio: Quartet singer Eric Murray (ex Blue) and guitarist Jimmy Marshall.
+This band was sponsored by Jacob's to promote their Club Milk bar in a TV advert in 1971.

 Bio: Played the Foxrock Folk Club, where gigs were regularly recorded on reel-to-reel, on 15 May 1972.